 A new study from UCLA showed that people with low levels of omega-3 fatty acids in their red blood cells scored lower on tests of visual memory and executive function, including problem-solving, multi-tasking, and abstract thinking.

-A new study by UCLA researchers shows that a diet lacking in omega-3 fatty acids, which are commonly found in fish, may cause your brain to age faster and lose some of its memory and thinking capabilities.
+A new study by scientists from the University of California, Los Angeles (UCLA) shows that a diet lacking in omega-3 fatty acids, which are commonly found in fish, may cause your brain to age faster and lose some of its memory and thinking capabilities.
 The research demonstrated that people with lower levels of omega-3 fatty acids have lower brain volumes — equivalent to approximately two years of structural brain aging.